k0rdent/docs/docs/appendix/appendix-extend-mgmt.md

 - `insecureRegistry`: Allows connecting to an HTTP registry.
 Default: `false`.
 - `registryCredsSecret`: Specifies the name of a Kubernetes `Secret` containing authentication credentials for the registry (optional).
 This `Secret` should exist in the system namespace (default: `kcm-system`).
+- `imagePullSecret`: Specifies the name of image pull secret which will be used to pull images and components for all providers defined in the `Management`.
+This `Secret` should exist in the system namespace (default:
+  `kcm-system`).

 Additionally, if your templates repository (`templatesRepoURL`) and/or registry (`globalRegistry`) is private and uses a certificate signed by an unknown authority, you can make them "trusted" within the K0rdent system by configuring